A Metric Space for Point Process Excitations: Related Work

 \section{Related Work}

-The fundamental notion driving the doubly stochastic process, first attributed to Cox~\cite{ref:cox}, manifests in a variety of ways including the Latent Point Process Allocation~\cite{ref:lloyd} model.
-In fact, note the meteoric rise~\cite{ref:apostolopoulou} of Bayesian approaches that now permeate serially dependent point processes.
-Zhang et al.~\cite{ref:zhang} sample the branching structure in order to infer the Gaussian process (GP) that constitutes the influence function.
-GPs, usually accompanied by inducing points, sometimes directly modulate the intensity~\cite{ref:liu, ref:lloyd, ref:aglietti, ref:ding, ref:flaxman}.
+The fundamental notion driving the doubly stochastic process, first attributed to Cox~\citeyear{ref:cox}, manifests in a variety of ways including the Latent Point Process Allocation~\cite{ref:lloyd} model.
+In fact, note the meteoric diversity of Bayesian methods permeating serially dependent point processes~\cite<e.g.>{ref:apostolopoulou,ref:detommaso}.
+Zhang et al.~\citeyear{ref:zhang} sample the branching structure in order to infer the Gaussian process (GP) that constitutes the influence function.
+GPs, usually accompanied by inducing points, sometimes directly modulate the intensity~\cite{ref:liu,ref:lloyd,ref:aglietti,ref:ding,ref:flaxman}.
 Linderman and Adams~\cite{ref:linderman} took an approach that estimated a matrix very similar to our $[\varphi_{ijr}]$, relying on discretized binning and variational approximation.
-Salehi et al.~\cite{ref:salehi} exploited a reparametrization trick akin to those in variational autoencoders in order to efficiently estimate the tensor of basis-function coefficients.
+Salehi et al.~\citeyear{ref:salehi} exploited a reparametrization trick akin to those in variational autoencoders in order to efficiently estimate the tensor of basis-function coefficients.

 Recent progress has been made in factorizing interactions with a direct focus on scalability~\cite{ref:nickel}, improving on prior work in low-rank processes~\cite{ref:lemonnier}.
 Block models on observed interaction pairs also exist~\cite{ref:junuthula}.
 While these all achieve compact Hawkes processes, our methodology distinguishes itself by learning a Euclidean embedding with the semantics of a metric space, not a low-rank projection.